Google Earth leads to remains of missing Florida man in lake

 The skeletal remains were of William Moldt, who went missing in 1997 at the age of 40, according to the Palm Beach County Sheriff’s Office.

-Sheriff’s office spokeswoman Teri Barbera said on Thursday that a previous resident of the Grand Isles neighborhood in Wellington, Florida, was checking the neighborhood on Google Earth when he zoomed into the lake and saw what looked like a car.
+Sheriff’s office spokeswoman Teri Barbera said on Thursday that a previous resident of the Grand Isles neighborhood in Wellington, Florida, was checking the neighborhood on Google Earth when he zoomed into the lake and saw what looked like a car .

 The former resident contacted a current homeowner, who used a drone to confirm it was a white car on the edge of the pond behind his house.
 The man called the sheriff’s office on Aug.
 28, and deputies later arrived to find the white sedan’s exterior “heavily calcified.”
 After they got the car out, they found the skeletal remains inside.